MFR6340/theenglishextension.org/Young-World-3-(5th-Grade)/unit-2:Friendships.md

 <img src="https://i.imgur.com/wMmaATw.png" width="25%" />

-A beautiful story showing the love between a poor boy in the Florida backwoods and his adopted fawn.
+Mr. and Mrs. Brown find a bear from Deepest Darkest Peru at the train station.
+Their home becomes more lively with his adventures.

-<a href="https://www.bookdepository.com/Yearling-Marjorie-Kinnan-Rawlings/9780689846236?ref=grid-view&qid=1654272403026&sr=1-2" rel=”nofollow”> Buy on BookDepository</a>
+<a href="[https://www.bookdepository.com/Bear-Called-Paddington-Michael-Bond/9780007174164?ref=grid-view&qid=1654274489374&sr=1-1]" rel=”nofollow”> Buy on BookDepository</a>
-<a href="https://www.orellfuessli.ch/shop/home/artikeldetails/A1001523331" rel=”nofollow”>Buy on Orell Füssli</a>
+<a href="[https://www.orellfuessli.ch/shop/home/artikeldetails/A1036138534](https://www.orellfuessli.ch/shop/home/artikeldetails/A1036138534)" rel=”nofollow”>Buy on Orell Füssli</a>

 ## Interesting book